 File number: Date of assessment: Name of assessing officer:

+Pid according

 Risk assessed to:

-Please select all relevant optic ons
+Please select all relevant opti ons

 Discloser Other e mployees including potential witnesses

 Your public body general public) Other (e.g. Tasmanian Government, the

-The subject of the disc losure
+The subject of the disc closure

 Type of risk / possible harm

-Such as: Adverse employment action Workplace injury Physical violence Verbal abuse Stress Untenable work environmed Withdrawal of cooperation Reputational damage Risk to public safety Misuse of public funds Disruption to functioning of please provide details: ent n due to fear of reprisal/la ck of support
+Such as: Adverse employment action Workplace injury Physical violence Verbal abuse Stress Untenable work environm Withdrawal of cooperation Reputational damage Risk to public safety Misuse of public funds Disruption to functioning Please provide details: nent n due to fear of reprisal/la ck of support

 Likelihood risk/s will occur Unlikely

 Possible

 Likely

-Considerations: Can confidentiality be main Is the discloser (or others) How many public officers and the second second concerned about reprisals

-- What is their level of seniority? - What is the seriousness of the alleged conduct?
+Considerations: Can confidentiality be mai Is the discloser (or others) How many public officers What is their level of senion What is the seriousness of concerned about reprisal are involved in the alleged ority?

-• Is there a history of conflict in the workplace?

-Please provide your reasons:

-ness of consequences if risk/s occurs Minor Moderate

-Major

-Considerations:

-- What is the potential impact if the risk occurs? - Will the impact be limited, with the person able to readily deal with it? - Will the impact have consequences which will affect the person's work or their personal and home life? - Will the consequences be short-term, medium-term or long-term?

-Please provide your reasons:

-Evaluation of level of risk

-Risk occurrence Minor consequence Moderate consequence Major consequence

-Unlikely Low Low Medium

-Possible Low Medium High

-Likely Medium High High

-Determine your level of risk:
+Is there a history of conflict in the workplace?
+Please provide your reasons: Seriousness of consequences if risk/s occurs Minor Moderate Major Considerations: What is the potential impact if the risk occurs?
+Will the impact be limited, with the person able to readily deal with it?
+Will the impact have consequences which will affect the person's work or their personal and home life?
+Will the consequences be short-term, medium-term or long-term?
+Please provide your reasons: Evaluation of level of risk Moderate consequence Major consequence Risk occurrence Minor consequence Unlikely Low Low Medium Possible High Low Medium Likely Medium High High Determine your level of risk: